 World War I began in Europe in August, 1914.
 By 1915, Pinsk was occupied by the German army.
 Unfortunately for the Pinskers, they found themselves nearly at the tip of a salient which was surrounded on three sides by the Russian lines.
 The Germans, short of food and supplies themselves during World War I, did not make effective provision for the residents.
 Many starved.
 As it happens, Jews were not specially victimized.
 The Germans regarded the Russians as the principal enemy.
 I was once told, I think by my mother, that her immediate family was saved by the kindness of a German army physician who brought them food.
 He is said to have been courting one of her older sisters.

 The war made a deep impression on Mother.
 When she sailed to the United States in 1920 there were rolls on the dinner table; at every meal she would take one or two back to her cabin, just in case — and at the end of the voyage she was very much embarrassed by having a roomful of stale rolls.
 The war came back in other ways, too.
 There were recurrent bouts of malaria in her youth, probably a souvenir of the Pripyat Marshes.
 In 1971, Mother came to visit us in Ellensburg.
 One evening we were sitting at the dinner table when she suddenly sat up and exclaimed, "Guns!"
 Ellensburg is about thirty miles from the Yakima Firing Center where the Army trains tank crews and artillerists.
 One doesn't exactly hear it, but occasionally one feels a kind of rumble or mutter from far off.
-Mother remembered the sound exactly after more than fifty years.
+Mother remembered the sound of artillery exactly, after more than fifty years.

 Although the war ended in 1918, chaos continued in Eastern Europe.
 In particular, the Polish-Soviet War, which broke out in February, 1919, brought continuing destruction and hardship to Pinsk.
 In the midst of this the family somehow managed to arrange for the four remaining Glotzer girls - Faigl, Raisel, Odel and my mother - to emigrate to the United States.
 They sailed aboard the S.S.
 Lapland from Antwerp, arriving in the United States on July 15, 1920.
 On the ship's manifest Louis Cantor, Chinka's husband, is listed as their American contact.